pulumi/docs/content/docs/guides/crosswalk/aws/eks.md

 export const kubeconfig = cluster.kubeconfig;
 ```

-For a full list of options that you may set on your cluster, please [see the API documentation](
+For a full list of options that you may set on your cluster, see the [API documentation](
 {{< relref "/docs/reference/pkg/nodejs/pulumi/eks#ClusterOptions" >}}).
 Many common cases are described below.

 ## Configuring Your EKS Cluster's Networking